Sagrada Família surrounded by trees and visitors in Barcelona

 Gothic Quarter, beaches, viewpointsFreeNo

-Where to book: Buy tickets directly on the official attraction websites or through Viator — skip-the-line tickets are worth it for Sagrada Família and Casa Batlló especially.
-Walk-up queues in peak season run 2–3 hours.
+Where to book: Buy tickets directly on the official attraction websites or compare timed-entry and guided options through Viator’s Barcelona tickets and tours — skip-the-line tickets are worth it for Sagrada Família and Casa Batlló especially.
+Walk-up queues in peak season can be painful, and the best timed-entry slots disappear first.
 For everything that’s free, see our free things to do in Barcelona guide.

 Sample 4-Day Budget Breakdown